RyanChrisSmith/address_detective/README.md

 - _If you would like to run the test suite_
   - Run `$bundle exec rspec` to execute the whole test suite
+  - You will notice beyond the passing tests that `spec_helper` is generating a Coverage Report.
+This helps to identify any code that was written is actually being tested.
+You can `$open coverage/index.html` to see a visual representation of what is being covered.

 - _If you would like to check the code for any known vulnerabilities_
   - Run `$bundle audit check --update`